 Mortgage rates are likely to remain low for the remainder of the year.
-In fact, a new record was set on December 24, when interest rates dropped to 2.66%, the sixteenth time this year that rates have set a new low.
+In fact, a new record was set on January 7, when interest rates dropped to 2.65%, the seventeenth time that rates have set a new low since the beginning of the pandemic.
 Whether interest rates stay below 3% or hover just above will depend on the release of upcoming economic data related to GDP and unemployment, among other indicators, and on how the country manages the recent COVID-19 outbreaks.

 There have been some positive economic recovery signs over the last three months, including significant gains in the job market as the unemployment rate dropped below 10% at the beginning of September.
 If more positive signs of a sustained, if modest, economic recovery continue to be seen, mortgage rates may drift up slightly.